Light2288/lightstimulus-static-site-nextjs/ai_prompts/functional_and_behavioural_aspects.md

 wrapping `<img>` with native `loading="lazy"`, fade-in animation on intersection, and optional blur placeholder.
 This replaces Next.js image optimization in the static export context.
+The custom `<Image>` component will implement a simple fade-in on intersection, without blurhash or LQIP placeholders, to keep performance and bundle size optimal for static export.
 Here is the current content of the next.config.js file: